Skip to main content

 eXp Realty

-• ICON Agent Program — $16,000 equity award in eXp World Holdings stock for agents meeting production and cultural benchmarks
+• ICON Agent Program — $16,000 equity award in eXp World Holdings stock for agents meeting production and cultural benchmarks.

 • Agent Equity Program — agents can choose to receive a portion of their commission in stock at a discount